 - Apply heat to your hair by wrapping a hot towel around your hair, or wearing a shower cap while you have the mask/hot oil on.

-- Use both protein and moisture treatment as one without the other will give you hair that is either too brittle or too frizzy.
+- Use both protein and moisture hair treatments as one without the other will give you hair that is either too brittle or too frizzy.

-- Steam your hair before you apply the treatment to open up your cuticles and give your hair a moisture boost.
+- Steam your hair before you apply the treatment to open up your cuticles and give your hair a moisture boost with a hair-spa like experience.

 - Concentrate on the ends as they are the oldest and weakest part of your hair.

 - Stick to the recommended time periods for best results.
-Keeping a deep conditioner on for longer than necessary can do more harm than good.
+Keeping intense conditioners on for longer than necessary can do more harm than good.

 - Use a deep conditioner as recommended.
-Do not leave it in your hair as a leave-in treatment.
+Do not leave it in your hair as leave-in conditioners.

 - Make just enough for one use.
 Storing a DIY treatment for too long may cause it to get spoiled.